gperdomor/macOS-ansible/README.md

 To execute this script run:

 ```
-bash install-deps.sh
+bash init.sh
 ```

 ### Configure

-Default variables can be overridden in config.yml.
+Default variables can be overridden in config.yml

 ### Updating externally sourced roles